We’ve taken action to tackle union lawlessness and improve accountability.

 BANNING SECRET PAYMENTS

-In recent years, evidence has emerged of a raft of dodgy payments – some involving payments by employers to the AWU when Mr Shorten was its leader.
+In recent years, evidence has emerged of a raft of dodgy payments that have left workers worse off – some involving payments by employers to the AWU when Mr Shorten was its leader.